Create a Website Account - Manage notification subscriptions, save form progress and more.

-The "Designation of Authorized Official" (DAO) is a standard document for federal and state applications that declares authorization of signature for the organization.
-This may or may not be applicable to your organization based on your agency's Bylaws and/or Articles of Incorporation.
+The "Designation of Authorized Official" (DAO) is a standard document for federal (CDBG and HOME) and state (AHTF 2060) applications that declares authorization of signature for the organization.
+This may or may not be applicable to your organization based on your organization's Bylaws and/or Articles of Incorporation.

 The DAO is typically provided when the Executive Director and/or their designee, who hold the common powers to sign on behalf of the organization, are either unavailable or otherwise need someone else to sign on behalf of the agency.
 A letter from the agency's executive authority (typically the Board of Directors) on letterhead attesting the authorization is acceptable for this required document.

-Board authorization to apply for the funding source is a requirement for City of Everett federal and state applications.
+Board authorization to apply for the funding source is a requirement for City of Everett federal (CDBG and HOME) and state (AHTF 2060) applications.
 Supporting documentation for this attachment requirement may be a copy of Board meeting minutes giving such approval or a letter on agency letterhead from the Board's Executive authority stating approval.

 For questions, please reach out to Community Development staff at email@example.com.